Stochastic Primal-Dual Double Block-Coordinate for Two-way Partial AUC Maximization: Introduction

 Recently, \citet{zhu2022auc} have initiated rigorous optimization of TPAUC losses.
 They converted data selection in top/bottom ranks into pairwise loss selection and reformulated it using the tool of distributionally robust optimization.
 They have proposed two algorithms for two different formulations: SOTAs for solving a smooth coupled compositional objective that corresponds to a soft TPAUC loss and SOTA for solving a non-smooth min-max objective that corresponds to an exact TPAUC loss.
 Nevertheless, SOTAs is not for optimizing the exact TPAUC loss, and SOTA is inefficient for large datasets as it requires updating all coordinates of an auxiliary variable corresponding to all positive examples at every iteration.
 Additionally, its convergence rate analysis fails to demonstrate any mini-batch speedup.

-\citet{hu2023non} has developed an algorithm for solving non-convex non-smooth coupled compositional objective of the exact TPAUC loss as formulated in \cite{zhu2022auc}.
-However, their method cannot achieve linear speedup in terms of the mini-batch size of negative examples.
-In addition, their algorithms and convergence results do not apply to the convex setting.
+\citet{hu2023non} has developed an algorithm for solving non-convex non-smooth coupled compositional objective of the exact TPAUC loss as formulated in \citep{zhu2022auc}.
+However, their method cannot achieve linear speedup in terms of the mini-batch size of negative examples. {In addition, since their method does not exploit convexity, its convergence guarantee still exhibits a complexity of $O(1/\epsilon^6)$ even in the convex setting.}

-To address these limitations, we propose novel algorithms for optimizing the exact non-smooth TPAUC loss in both convex and non-convex settings.
-Our algorithms are based on the min-max formulation as in \cite{zhu2022auc}.
-However, we make several contributions to establish state-of-the-art complexities in both the convex and non-convex settings.
-We compare our results with prior works in Table \ref{tab:comp}.
+{To overcome these difficulties, this paper proposes improved algorithms and analysis over SOTA for solving the non-smooth min-max objective of the exact TPAUC loss.
+Our key idea is to design stochastic {double block-coordinate updates} that simultaneously act on both primal and dual variables.
+We propose two methods: STACO1 for convex objectives and STACO2 for non-convex objectives.
+Our convergence analysis introduces novel techniques for handling non-bilinear min-max objectives with stochastic block-coordinate updates, establishing state-of-the-art complexity bounds.
+Our algorithms enable scalable updates and provable mini-batch parallel speedup.
+We compare our results with prior works in Table \ref{tab:comp}.}

 We summarize the main contributions of our work below: \begin{itemize} \item We propose novel primal-dual double block-coordinate algorithms STACO (\textbf{S}tochastic \textbf{T}wo-way partial \textbf{A}UC block-\textbf{C}ordinate \textbf{O}ptimizer) designed for convex functions (STACO1) and non-convex functions (STACO2).
 These algorithms leverage double block-coordinate updates for both the primal and dual variables.